-Baum, Hedlund, Aristei & Goldman aviation attorneys Ronald L. M. Goldman, Diane Marger Moore and A. Ilyas Akbari, and employment law attorneys John Jeffrey Bouma, Larry J. Cohen and Erin Hertzog from Cronus Law, represent the plaintiffs, Renee Steinaker and David Steinaker.
+Baum Hedlund Aristei & Goldman aviation attorneys Ronald L. M. Goldman and Diane Marger Moore, along with employment law attorneys John Jeffrey Bouma, Larry J. Cohen and Erin Hertzog from Cronus Law, represent the plaintiffs, Renee Steinaker and David Steinaker.

 The Steinakers initially filed their lawsuit in Maricopa County Superior Court of Arizona on October 25, 2018 (Case No. CV2018-013417).
 An amended complaint was filed on June 11, 2019.
 On August 23, 2019 their case was moved to U.S. District Court for the District of Arizona.
 The lawsuit seeks punitive damages against defendants Southwest Airlines Co., a Texas corporation, and SWA pilots Terry Graham and Ryan Russell, who both reside in Texas.